Guernsey County OVI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first appearance in court, usually scheduled within a few days or weeks after your arrest.
-The exact timeframe will be specified on your citation.
+The arraignment is your first appearance in court.
+It typically occurs within a few days of your arrest.

 2. Pre-Trial Hearings